arjunrajlaboratory/dentist2/README.md

 Dependencies
 =============
 Dentist2 uses the Bio-Formats MATLAB toolbox (bfmatlab) to read .nd2 files.
 This software can be downloaded from the [Open Microscopy Consortium](https://www.openmicroscopy.org/) [here](https://docs.openmicroscopy.org/bio-formats/6.3.1/users/matlab/).
-For auto-contrating DAPI images, Dentist2 uses the scale.m function available in the [rajlabimagetools repository](https://github.com/arjunrajlaboratory/rajlabimagetools).
+Dentist2 also uses a few functions from the [rajlabimagetools repository](https://github.com/arjunrajlaboratory/rajlabimagetools).

-Before running Dentist2, please download bfmatlab and rajlabimagetools (or just scale.m) and add them to your path by typing the following in your MATLAB console.
+Before running Dentist2, please download bfmatlab and rajlabimagetools and add them to your path by typing the following in your MATLAB console.

 ```matlab
 >>addpath('~/path/to/dentist2/')